Exercise normal precautions in Slovenia.

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Slovenia, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Slovenia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

-Maritime Travel: Mariners planning travel to Slovenia should also check for U.S. maritime advisories and alerts at www.marad.dot.gov/msci and information specific for Slovenia can be found at http://www.up.gov.si/en/.
-Information may also be posted to the U.S. Coast Guard homeport website and the NGA broadcast warnings website select “broadcast warnings”.
+Maritime Travel: Mariners planning travel to Slovenia should check for U.S. maritime advisories and alerts at the Maritime Security Communications with Industry Web Portal.
+Information may also be posted to the U.S. Coast Guard homeport website and as a broadcast warning on the National Geospatial-Intelligence Agency’s website.
 Find weather warnings specific to Slovenia at http://meteo.arso.gov.si/met/en/.

 DISCLAIMER: THE INFORMATION IS PROVIDED FOR GENERAL INFORMATION ONLY AND MAY NOT BE TOTALLY ACCURATE IN A SPECIFIC CASE.
 QUESTIONS INVOLVING INTERPRETATION OF SPECIFIC FOREIGN LAWS SHOULD BE ADDRESSED TO THE APPROPRIATE FOREIGN AUTHORITIES OR FOREIGN COUNSEL.